Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 **msg is failed if:**

 - `msg.Amount` is not bond denom
-- `msg.Amount` must be bigger than minimum coverage
+- `msg.Amount` must be bigger than minimum collateral (7% of chunk size tokens)
 - `msg.ValidatorAddress` is not valid validator

 ### MsgCancelProvideInsurance